Iadvd/RetrocomputingZXSpectrum/MuChoEngine3.0Mod/README.md

  * released under the unlicense, see http://unlicense.org
  * (practically public domain)

-# Objective of my customization.
+# Objectives of my customization.

 Basically the initial 3 main objective of my customizations are: